bignosethethird/Technical-Architecture-Notes/Data Architecture [Project].md

 |DD-01||
 |DD-02||

-Table 1 Data Architecture-specific decisions
+_Table 1 Data Architecture-specific decisions_

 The design from the Solution Architecture HLD and the design decisions taken from Table 1 above are used to shape the data architecture below.

 The decision rationale is based on the following:

-### Choice of Database type and vendor

-Other options

 ### Limits of legacy database vs new database

 [Describe limits in the legacy database that were relevant in choosing in choosing the new database, if any.]

+Consider the following trade-offs:

+Limit on horizontal scaling
+Transactionability and ACID compliance
+Database modelling and flexibility

+### Benchmarking comparissons

+### Choice of Database type and vendor

 ### Alterntive approches explored with legacy database